 Becoming a homeowner is a life-changing matter.
 When you own a home, not only do you change your material situation, you also alter your personal situation as well.
 Owning a home signals the fact that you’ve planted down roots in a particular community.
 Homeowners typically invest a great deal into both their own homes and their surrounding environment.
 Given this fact, it’s a small wonder that homeownership is often regarded as a key marker of adulthood.

-Experts Believe Interest Rates Will Remain Relatively Low
+Experts Believe Interest Rates Will Remain Relatively High

-First time home buyers in 2020 should know that industry experts believe that nationwide interest rates will remain relatively low.
+First time home buyers in 2023 should know that industry experts believe that nationwide interest rates will remain relatively high.
 When you buy a home with financing, your mortgage interest rate will have a huge impact on your monthly payment and, by extension, the total amount you will pay for your loan.
 Even a small change in your interest rate can translate into a big difference in monthly payment and total loan amount.
 During the second half of 2019, nationwide interest rates hovered around 4% APR.
 This is relatively low.
-What’s more, the major experts in the industry – Fannie Mae, Freddie Mac, the Mortgage Bankers Association, and the National Association of Realtors – expect that mortgage rates in 2020 will end within one quarter of one percent, plus or minus, of where they ended in 2019.
-This indicates a lending environment which is relatively favorable for buyers.

 The Impact of Your Credit Score Can Be Massive